csanadpoda/tutorials/LLM translation with monitoring/README.md

 2. Select the **Translate Phrases** tab.

-3. Enter the text you wish to translate and select the target language from the dropdown.
-Use [] to add placeholders, like: [placeHolder].
+3. Enter the English text you wish to translate and select the target language from the dropdown.
+Use `[]` to add placeholders, like this: `[placeHolder]`.

 4. Click **Translate** to receive the translated text.